Connections to Other Chapters

 World Models (Chapter 2): World models benefit directly from efficient architectures across multiple dimensions.
 SSMs (Mamba) can model long-horizon dynamics with linear cost, enabling world models to simulate longer rollouts without the quadratic cost of attention over long temporal sequences.
 Efficient attention mechanisms (FlashAttention, sparse attention) enable video-based world models to process longer temporal contexts, and MoE can scale world models across diverse domains (different physics engines, different environments) without proportional compute increases.
 The latency requirements of model-based planning (where the world model must be queried many times during search) make inference optimization particularly critical for world model applications.
 State space models' connection to control theory (Chapter 2's mathematical foundation) provides a natural bridge between efficient sequence modeling and world model dynamics.

 Agentic Search (Chapter 4): Efficient inference is critical for agentic systems that perform many model queries during search, planning, and retrieval.
 An agentic system that queries an LLM hundreds of times per user request amplifies the cost of each query by the fan-out factor, making inference optimization (speculative decoding, KV-cache management, quantization) directly impact the economic viability of agentic applications.
 The tree search methods in Chapter 4 (MCTS-LLM, beam search over reasoning paths) require efficient batch inference for parallel candidate evaluation.
 RAG systems benefit from efficient embedding models (for retrieval) and efficient generation models (for synthesis), connecting retrieval efficiency to architecture efficiency.
-Multi-turn agentic conversations can reuse KV-cache across turns (RadixAttention in SGLang), connecting serving system design to agentic workflow efficiency.
+Multi-turn agentic conversations can reuse KV-cache across turns (RadixAttention in SGLang (Zheng et al., 2024)), connecting serving system design to agentic workflow efficiency.